 How to Reduce AWS Spend with Scheduling Software

 Some organizations are reluctant to consider off-the-shelf scheduling software as a way to reduce AWS spend – using the argument “why buy when we can build”.
-However, scheduling software typically pays for itself within two months, provides organizations with effective governance over its AWS accounts, and helps improve accountability.
+However, using scheduling software to automate on/off times for non-production instances typically pays for itself within two months, provides organizations with effective governance over its AWS accounts, and helps improve accountability.

-To use scheduling software, administrators sign into their Amazon account via a scheduling app.
+To use the AWS spend automation software, administrators sign into their Amazon account via a scheduling app.
 The software conducts a discovery of all the organization´s instances and makes recommendations about which are suitable for scheduling based on their names and tags.
 Administrators can apply a default scheduling policy or assign instances to development teams in order to create their own schedules.

-When development teams sign into the scheduling software, they see the instances assigned to them and the recommendations about which non-production instances are suitable for scheduling (or “parking” as we refer to it).
+When development teams sign into the AWS spend automation software, they see the instances assigned to them and the recommendations about which non-production instances are suitable for scheduling (or “parking” as we refer to it).
 The teams can select a parking schedule from an existing pre-configured schedule or create new schedules to match the times they will be using the non-production instances.

-The instances recommended for parking do not have to be assigned the same schedule.
-Scheduling software is incredibly versatile – so much so it has a “snooze” function to take instances out of their parked state when access is needed “out-of-hours”.
+With AWS spend automation, the instances recommended for parking do not have to be assigned the same schedule.
+AWS spend automation software is incredibly versatile – so much so it has a “snooze” function to take instances out of their parked state when access is needed “out-of-hours”.
 It also has safeguards in place to automatically switch the instances off if developers forget to return the instances to their parked state.

 How Much Does Parking Reduce AWS Spend?